 The Mental Health Parity Act, passed in 2008, was meant to provide care for mental health issues on par with primary medical issues.
 Unfortunately, eating disorders were not specifically mentioned in the Act.
 According to the Eating Disorders Coalition (EDC), eating disorder specialists and treatment centers report insurance coverage is now worse than previously reported.

 The funding for the Anna Westin Act already exists.
 No additional funds will be needed to enact the Anna Westin Act.

 According to Dr. McCallum the Anna Westin Act, when passed into law, has the potential to remarkably change the way all health professionals and school personnel address eating disorders because the bill will transform the way health professionals are trained and address early intervention as well as the different levels of treatments for identification of eating disorders.

 About McCallum Place

 McCallum Place is a nationally recognized, comprehensive eating disorder treatment center for adolescents and adults.
-The 14-year-old facility was founded in St. Louis, but is opening additional clinics in the Greater Kansas City area and Columbia, MO.
+The 14-year-old facility was founded in St. Louis, but is opening additional clinics in the Greater Kansas City, MO area.
 Each clinic offers on-site medical and psychiatric management combined with intensive, individualized psychotherapy.
 In addition, clinicians integrate personalized nutritional support and best practices treatment in real-life, home-like setting.
 The state-of-the-art eating disorder treatment programs and setting are designed to create an environment of structure and support for restorative treatment.
 McCallum Place’s eating disorder treatment programs provide a continuum of care, specialized to provide the right level of support to optimize recovery for each patient.
 Please visit McCallumPlace.com for more information.